Updated January 12, 2022

 Books are a powerful technology used to effectively transfer ideas from smart and knowledgable practitioners to a theoretically unlimited number of people.
 Great books are one of the most time- and cost-efficient ways to learn and level up your career.

-These are books that I’ve read and recommend for engineering managers.
+These are books that I’ve read and recommend for leaders, focusing on technology and engineering leadership.
 Books in each section are listed roughly in the order I recommend them.

 (Links below go to Amazon; they are not associate links.)

 Leadership and Execution

 - Andy Grove, High Output Management.
 A classic without a wasted word.
 If I had to recommend one book this would be it.

 - Peter Drucker, The Effective Executive.
 The language is dated, but one of the best introductions to thinking like an executive.

 - Larry Bossidy and Ram Charan, Execution: The Discipline of Getting Things Done.
 The nuts and bolts of making a business deliver results.